FEDERAL EMPLOYER'S LIABILITY ACT (FELA)

 - The railroad has done what a person under the existing circumstance would not have done.

 The carrier must provide safe tools and equipment.
 They must provide proper training for the use of the tools and/or equipment, as well as any work involved in the everyday operation of a railroad.
 Additionally, past practice of an unsafe work method is not an excuse for an employee's injury.
 If a "safer" way to do a job was available, the carrier may be liable.
 It is necessary for an injured employee to prove that the carrier was somewhat at fault to have a valid claim.
-If you are unsure as to the validity of your claim, please contact an attorney, designated by your union, as soon as possible, so that the attorney may discuss your situation with you.
+If you are unsure as to the validity of your claim, please contact Jones Granger, Union Designated Counsel, as soon as possible, so that the attorney may discuss your situation with you.
 Every injury has a unique set of circumstances which may or may not be able to be proved as negligence.

 SAFETY APPLIANCE ACT / BOILER INSPECTION ACT